GoogleCloudPlatform/gke-poc-toolkit/docs/cluster-security-validation.md

 ## Kubernetes and GCP RBAC Validation

+#### Create and validate demo RBAC users

+Run the [./create_and_validate_demo_rbac_users.sh](../scripts/create_and_validate_demo_rbac_users.sh) script located in the scripts directory to create a demo auditor and editor RBAC user in each cluster.
+Once created, the script also validates the of these accounts in each cluster.

+#### Manually validate demo RBAC users

+To manually validate the RBAC users created against a specific cluster, follow the steps below.

 Change the identity you are running gcloud under to the auditor service account and validate that change by observing the config list output.

 ```shell